top of page

 What is an IVO?

-An intervention order aims to provide a person (referred to in this instance as either the affected family member or the protected person), their children, and their property with protection from another person (referred to in this instance as the respondent) who is using violence, threats, family violence, or prohibited behaviour against them.
+An intervention order aims to provide a person (referred to as either the affected family member or the protected person), their children, and their property with protection from another person (referred to as the respondent) who is using violence, threats, family violence, or prohibited behaviour against them

 An intervention order is a civil matter.
-However, if the conditions of the order are broken, it will then become a criminal matter.
+However, if the conditions of the order are broken, it then becomes a criminal matter.

-There are two types of intervention orders that can be made in the Victorian Magistrates’ Court.
+There are two types of intervention order that can be made in a Victorian Magistrates’ Court.
 These orders are:

-What Kind of Conditions Can Be Included in an IVO?
+What Conditions Can Be Included in an IVO?

 An IVO application will list conditions that the affected family member/protected person can choose to include in the intervention order.
 Depending on which conditions they choose, the respondent may be required by law to stop any of the following behaviours: